+- Definition of default codes depending on site / hardware, document type, author, patient...

+- 8365
-- Definition of default codes depending on site / hardware, document type, author, patient... - Implementing options: - possibility of a list to choose from and how the list is constituted (out of all the possible value, out of the value acknowledged by patient...) - possibility to change default codes prior to publication possibility to use different format depending on the confidentiality policy (only non-

-• Later modification of policy (possible directly when requesting a document or have to be validated before)
+- Implementing options:

+- possibility of a list to choose from and how the list is constituted (out of all the possible value, out of the value acknowledged by patient...) - possibility to change default codes prior to publication - possibility to use different format depending on the confidentiality policy (only non-downloadable image, pdf, word...) - Later modification of policy (possible directly when requesting a document or have to be validated before)